 Curriculum and strategies for instructing language arts, reading, and the social sciences in the elementary school.
 Use knowledge and assessment of reading- writing-speaking connections, listening and viewing, the writing process, the stages of spelling development, writing genres and the connections between oral and written language development to effectively teach writing as communication and integrating within the areas of history, geography, and economics.
 Technology and classroom management as it applies to social science and literacy methods is included.
-Enroll during the semester prior to enrollment in student teaching.
-Prerequisite: Admittance into Teacher Education, unless part of an approved Liberal Studies Program and junior standing.
+Prerequisite: Admittance into Teacher Education, unless part of an approved Liberal Studies Program.
 Co-requisite: EDUC3540.